Volkswagen Passat: 2010 facelift (Passat B7)

 The B6 Passat was facelifted by Klaus Bischoff and Walter de Silva and was unveiled at the Paris Motor Show in September 2010.
 Although designated "B7" by VW enthusiasts, the car is not an all-new model.
-The facelift resulted in new external body panels except for the roof and glasshouse, with the prominent changes to the grille and headlights.
-Overall height and width dimensions are unchanged from the B6 Passat, while length increases by 4 mm.
-New features include Adaptive Chassis Control (DCC), Dynamic Light Assist glare-free high beams, a fatigue detection system and an automatic "city emergency braking" system.
-It arrived at dealerships in January 2011.
+The facelift resulted in new external body panels except for the roof and glasshouse, with the prominent changes to the grille and headlights, and minor changes to the interior.
+Overall height and width dimensions are unchanged from the B6 Passat, while length was increased by 4 mm.